top of page

 This post is for recruiters, hiring teams, and anyone that cares about candidate experience and employer brand.
 If you care about complying with state laws, this is for you too.

-I mean, what in the AF are they doing?
+What in the world are they thinking?
 If your “remote” role includes “required office collaboration 1–4 days a week,” guess what?
 That is hybrid.
-If your "remote" roles require in-office hours at allthey are not remote.
+If your "remote" roles require in-office hours at all—they are not remote.

 Here’s a quick breakdown, because WORDS MATTER:

-Remote = Employees work from anywhere*, with no regular requirement to be onsite. *Could be contained to a specific geographical area(s).
+• Remote = Employees work from anywhere, with no regular requirement to be onsite.
+Could be contained to specific geographical area(s).

-This kind of mislabeling isn’t just frustrating for job seekers—it usually comes with an additional pattern, lack of transparency.
-And most often where it matters most outside of job duties and expectations.
+This kind of mislabeling isn’t just frustrating for job seekers—it usually comes with an additional pattern: a lack of transparency.
+And most often, where it matters most—outside of job duties and expectations.
 Namely, compensation information.

-Companies that blur the line between HYBRID and REMOTE are often the same companies that “forget” to include pay ranges in job postings—even in states like California, Colorado, New York, and Washington (list of U.S. states with pay transparency laws) where salary transparency is the law.
+Companies that blur the line between HYBRID and REMOTE are often the same companies that “forget” to include pay ranges in job postings—even in states like California, Colorado, New York, and Washington, where salary transparency is the law.

 • Honesty in job ads = respect for candidates' time